 Day 8 - Ontario OR to Boise ID

 Weather: Upper 60s to start.
-Low 90s to end.
+Upper 80s to end.
 Bright sunshine all day long.
-Winds were squirrelly and in our faces a little more that we’d like.
+Winds weren’t much to talk about…

 Highlights of the day:

 This is always the sad part of coming into a rest day.
-We said goodbye to two of our family today.
-Mary and Bob, part-time riders, are heading home.
+We said goodbye to 3 of our family today.
+Alex, Carol and Rick, part-time riders, are heading home.
 They said it was something to do with family and other grownup commitments.
 Where are their priorities??
 Seriously, though, they said they had a great time and we hope they’ll be back.